Kaltsoon/data-management-and-databases/slidev/03-introduction-to-sql.md

 ## SQL syntax variations

-- There is an official standard for SQL maintained by ISO/IEC and **most of the syntax is the same in all RDBMS**, but **every major RDBMS introduces its own extensions, syntax tweaks, or behaviors**
+- There is an official standard for SQL and **most of the syntax is the same in all RDBMS**, but **every major RDBMS introduces its own extensions, syntax tweaks, or behaviors**
 - However, learning the SQL syntax of a specific RDMBS makes it very easy to learn the minor differences of another one

 | Operation        | SQL Server                  | PostgreSQL                    |